ConjuringFire/sum-of-multiples/readme.md

 1. Clone this repository
 2. Open the index.html file
-3. Enter the values to calculate the answer
+3. Enter the values to calculate the answer.

 ### Disclaimer

 This project was created to build upon the answer to Project Euler Problem 1: "Multiples of 3 and 5".

 Before initiating this project I decided to program using only JavaScript with the exception of the interface which uses CSS and HTML.